openvinotoolkit/nncf/docs/usage/training_time_compression/quantization_aware_training/Usage.md

 If registered module should be ignored by specific algorithms use `ignored_algorithms` parameter of decorator.

-In the example above, the NNCF-compressed models that contain instances of `MyModule` will have the corresponding modules extended with functionality that will allow NNCF to quantize, sparsify or prune the `weight` parameter of `MyModule` before it takes part in `MyModule`'s `forward` calculation.
+In the example above, the NNCF-compressed models that contain instances of `MyModule` will have the corresponding modules extended with functionality that will allow NNCF to quantize the `weight` parameter of `MyModule` before it takes part in `MyModule`'s `forward` calculation.

 See a PyTorch [example](/examples/quantization_aware_training/torch/resnet18/README.md) for **Quantization** Compression scenario on Tiny ImageNet-200 dataset.